taubman33/react-router/README.md

 ## You Do: Examine Current Codebase (15 min / 0:30)

-Since we're starting off with a project that already has some scaffolding out, we should spend some time getting our bearings.
+Since we're starting off with a project that already has some scaffolding built out, we should spend some time getting our bearings.

 Take 10 minutes and read through the code to familiarize yourself with the codebase with a partner or in groups of 3.
 Prepare to discuss your answers the following questions: